Connor Wong Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.4 K/9, which ranks 20th in the league.
+- The Angels pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Angels have a 3.52 team ERA that ranks fifth among all league pitching staffs.
+- The Angels have a 3.80 team ERA that ranks eighth among all MLB pitching staffs.

-- Angels pitchers combine to allow the fourth-fewest home runs in baseball (11 total, 0.8 per game).
+- The Angels surrender the eighth-fewest home runs in baseball (13 total, 0.9 per game).

-- The Angels are sending Anderson (1-0) to the mound for his third start of the season.
+- Detmers (0-0) pitches for the Angels to make his third start this season.

-- The left-hander last appeared on Sunday against the Toronto Blue Jays, when he went 4 2/3 innings, allowing five earned runs while giving up seven hits.
+- His most recent time out was on Sunday against the Toronto Blue Jays, when the left-hander threw five innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.